 Robert Burns was born 25th January 1759 and died 21st July 1796 (aged just 37).
 He is often associated with Scotland, with many claiming him as the national poet.
 He is known for writing with a Scottish dialect, but also created poems and songs in standard English, often commentating on politics.
 Today his work has an influence on Scottish literature, and on 25th January every year his life and work is celebrated.

 This £2 coin marks the 250th anniversary of Burns' birth and was the first UK coin to feature a design based only on handwriting.
 An extract from "Auld Lang Syne" is shown, with key dates and the denomination surrounding it on the outer ring of the coin.
 This reverse design is by the Royal Mint Engraving Team and is used with Ian Rank-Broadley's obverse design.
 The edge inscription states "SHOULD AULD ACQUAINTANCE BE FORGOT".

-Join the Coin Hunter community to help complete your coin collection: Join Coin Hunter free and you could find this coin using our online coin checker app.
+Join the Coin Hunter community to help complete your coin collection: Join Coin Hunter free and you could find this coin using our online coin hunt app.
 Any coins you find and lock, including the 2009 Robert Burns £2 coin can be yours.

-Find out which other £2 coins are rare or valuable, visit the Coin Checker page to learn more about UK coins in circulation.
+Find out which other £2 coins are rare or valuable, visit the £2 Coin Value index page to learn more about UK coins in circulation and new releases.

-Sellers of coins from circulation would like to sell coins for as much over face value as possible, so often refer to rare mint error in the description on marketplaces such as eBay.
+Sellers of coins from circulation would like to sell coins for as much over face value as possible, so often refer to "rare mint error" in the description on marketplaces such as eBay.
 If you are looking to buy this coin, read this first to ensure you do not pay far more than the coin is worth as a collector item.

 No mint errors for this coin have been confirmed by The Royal Mint.